Skip to main content

 Best: Honeywell HCE200W UberHeat Ceramic Heater

-Measuring 9.02 by 6.5 by 10.24 inches, this compact space heater looks more like a minimalistic speaker than a heat source.
-Despite its small, unassuming appearance, it boasts a multitude of safety features, including a cool-touch surface, overheat protection, and a tip-over switch.
+Measuring only 9.02 by 6.5 by 10.24 inches, this compact space heater looks more like a minimalistic speaker than a heat source.
+Despite its small, unassuming appearance, it boasts a multitude of safety features, including a cool-touch surface, overheating protection, and a tip-over switch.
 Offering 1,500 watts of heat, Honeywell’s model has two heat settings, and the lower setting is perfect if you worry about the potential impact on your electric bill.

 Pros: